What are the European Parliament’s powers and legislative procedures?

 The Parliament is co-legislator, it has the power to adopt and amend legislation and it decides on the annual EU budget on an equal footing with the Council.
 It supervises the work of the Commission and other EU bodies and cooperates with national parliaments of EU countries to get their input.

 The vast majority of EU legislation is passed through the ordinary legislative procedure, also known as “co-decision”.
-This is the procedure which is mostly used and gives the same weight to the European Parliament and the Council of the European Union.
-It applies to a wide range of areas such as economic governance, immigration, energy, transport, climate change, the environment and consumer protection.
+This is the procedure which is mostly used and gives equal weight to the European Parliament and the Council of the European Union.
+It applies to a wide range of areas such as immigration, energy, transport, climate change, the environment, consumer protection and economic governance.

 There are a few areas in which other decision-making procedures are used.
 In areas such as taxation, competition law and Common Foreign and Security Policy, the European Parliament is “consulted”.
 In those cases, Parliament may approve or reject a legislative proposal, or propose amendments to it, but the Council is not legally obliged to follow Parliament's opinion, although it does need to wait for it before taking a decision.
 The “consent” procedure, when Parliament’s approval is required, applies to the accession of new EU member states and international trade agreements between the EU and third countries or groups of countries.
 The consent procedure is also used in the final decision on the appointment of the European Commission.